Surgical Tables for Spinal Surgery: Complete Equipment Selection Guide

 Spine cases do not forgive instability.
 In decompressions, fusions, and deformity correction, a few millimeters of drift, a blocked imaging window, or a slow reposition can cascade into longer anesthesia time, more radiation, and more friction for the entire OR team.
-That is why surgical tables for spinal surgery are not “just OR furniture.”
-They are a performance platform that directly influences imaging workflow, positioning accuracy, and intraoperative safety.
+That is why surgical tables for spinal surgery are not “just OR furniture” â it is a performance platform that directly influences imaging workflow, positioning accuracy, and intraoperative safety.

-Why Surgical Tables for Spinal Surgery Matter More Than General OR Tables
+Why Spine-Specific Tables Outperform General OR Tables

 General OR tables can handle many procedures, but spine surgery has unique requirements:

-Core Features to Prioritize in Modern Surgical Tables for Spinal Surgery
+Core Features to Prioritize

 Radiolucency is non-negotiable for many spine workflows.
 When assessing surgical tables for spinal surgery, verify: